iamkirankumaryadav/Prompt-Engineering/Building Blocks.md

 1. **Retrieval:**
 - When a user asks a question, the system first retrieves relevant information from an external knowledge base (e.g., a database, a document repository, or the internet).
-- This retrieval process often involves converting the user's query and the knowledge base content into numerical representations (embeddings) and then finding the closest matches.
+- This retrieval process often involves converting the user's query into numerical representations (vector embeddings) and then finding the closest matches.

 2. **Augmentation:**
 - The retrieved information is then added to the user's prompt, providing the LLM with additional context.